shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Yasheng.md

 ## **What is Hacking?**
 The example: Flash mode.
-A flash mob is a group of people who assemble suddenly in a public place, perform an unusual and seemingly pointless act for a brief time, then quickly disperse, often for the purposes of entertainment, satire, and artistic expression.
+<br> A flash mob is a group of people who assemble suddenly in a public place, perform an unusual and seemingly pointless act for a brief time, then quickly disperse, often for the purposes of entertainment, satire, and artistic expression.
 Flash mobs are organized via telecommunications, social media, or viral emails.

 ## **An Inspection Tool**
 ### Individual: